Alan Dickinson, Evri named chair at Heads of Industry round table May 2024.

 Institute of Couriers formed the national sub group for Cargo Bikes at the May 2024 Heads of Industry round table.
 A full house of final mile from nationals to regional and SME, next day and same day were at the table to recognise the IOC steps to formalise the sector views on the growing number and variety of cargo bikes across the UK.

 Alan delivered an opening speech with a call for members of the group, Alan set a first virtual date for July 2nd.
 ‘Fellows have asked for definition, regulations and best practice for the growing number of cargo bikes across the UK.
-What seize should they be? what weight can they carry?
+What size should they be? what weight can they carry?
 What are the regulations for them?
 What is the best practice?’
-Alan then introduced two experts to bring a lens to the cargo bike, Peter Eland from Bicycle Association and Tony Cambell from the MVIA who detailed the light L category vehicle regulations to fellows at the table.
+Alan then introduced two experts to bring a lens to the cargo bike, Peter Elland from the Bicycle Association and Tony Campbell from the MCIA who detailed the light L-category vehicle regulations to fellows at the table.

-New Cargo Bike chair Alan Dickinson welcomed by Hon fellow of the IOC, City Alderman, London Road Safety Council Chair, Alison Gowman, Alison Gowman welcomed alan as the new chair and welcomed the Inst of Couriers steps to launch the new cargo bike group with a national focus for final mile.
+New Cargo Bike chair Alan Dickinson was welcomed by Hon fellow of the IOC, City Alderman, London Road Safety Council Chair, Alison Gowman.
+Alderman Gowman also welcomed the Inst of Couriers' steps on launching the new cargo bike group with a national focus for final mile.

-Alan Dickinson, inaugural chair of the IOC Cargo bike group made a national call for fellows to put forward members of the group, Alan outlined the green air contribution of the cargo bikes, their impact on use of road space, cycle lane, road and parking.
+Alan Dickinson, inaugural chair of the IOC Cargo bike group made a national call for fellows to put forward members of the group, Alan outlined the green air contribution of the cargo bikes, their impact on use of road space, cycle lanes, roads and parking.

-Tony Campbell, chair of the Motorcycle Industry Association, MCIA, explained the L Category groups of light vehicles.
+Tony Campbell, chair of the Motorcycle Industry Association, MCIA, explained the L-Category groups of light vehicles.
 ‘Powered two, three and light 4 wheel, scooters, motorcycles, trikes and quadracycles, it’s a very complex compliance area.
-There are both licence and regulation issues, power to weight ratio, speed limited, dimensions and weight all play a part.’
-Tony spoke L1 to L7 and explained licence requirement, adding regulations around helmet use.
+There are both licence and regulation issues, power-to-weight ratio, speed-limited, dimensions and weight all play a part.’
+Tony spoke on categories L1 to L7 and explained licence requirement, adding insight on the regulations around helmet use.

 Inst of Couriers welcomes the Bicycle Association summary of cargo cycle regulations in the UK.